elusivecodes/FyreController/README.md

 $controller->invokeAction($action, $args);
 ```

-If the invoked method returns a *ClientResponse* it will be set on the controller.
+If the invoked method returns a [*ClientResponse*](https://github.com/elusivecodes/FyreServer#client-responses) it will be set on the controller.

 **Render**

-Render a view template and append the output to the response body.
+Render a [*View*](https://github.com/elusivecodes/FyreView) template and append the output to the response body.

 - `$template` is a string representing the template file.